 Dr. Joe Feliciano, Master of Science in Information Technology

-Dr. Joe Feliciano is the Program Director for the Master of Science in Information Technology.
+Dr. Joe Feliciano is the Program Director for the Master of Science in Information Technology and the Certificate in Cybersecurity.
 He received his doctorate from Pace University in New York.
 His master’s degree in Information Systems is from Long Island University, and his undergraduate work was completed at Hawaii Pacific University in Business Administration.

 After leaving the U.S. Air Force in 1995, he began to work on Windows Servers, PCs, and Mainframe Systems for manufacturing, health care, and telecom organizations.
-He has been teaching IT management, computer networking, database, and cybersecurity courses since 2007.
+He has taught IT management, computer networking, database, and cybersecurity courses since 2007.

 How to Obtain in Demand Cybersecurity Skills